The Clear Edge

 The Executive Summary

-• The Customer Lifetime Value Problem: Pricing off monthly revenue kept Nora at $79K/month with $17,040 LTV, while Ethan’s LTV-focused approach produced $97K/month and $48,900 LTV—creating a $477,900 gap per 15-client cohort and an $11.4M spread over 24 months at the same acquisition volume.
+• The Customer Lifetime Value Problem: Nora priced off $79K/month headlines and $17,040 LTV while Ethan priced off $48,900 LTV, creating a $477,900 gap per 15-client cohort and $11.4M over 24 months.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want each new client to be a multi-year, high-profit asset instead of a one-and-done transaction.

-Customer Lifetime Value Explained (For Service Businesses)
+Customer Lifetime Value Explained For $80K–$150K Service Businesses

 Customer Lifetime Value (LTV) = The total net revenue a customer generates over their entire relationship with your business.
-Mathematically: (Average monthly value × Average retention months) - (Total acquisition cost + Total service cost).

 Simple version: How much profit a customer makes for you from the first payment to the final churn.

-Precision matters because “they pay $5K monthly” isn’t LTV—that’s monthly revenue.
+• Why precision matters: “They pay $5K monthly” isn’t LTV—that’s monthly revenue.
 LTV includes retention duration and costs.

-A $5K/month client who stays 3 months = $15K total revenue.
+• Example 1: A $5K/month client who stays 3 months = $15K total revenue.

-A $3K/month client who stays 18 months = $54K total revenue.
+• Example 2: A $3K/month client who stays 18 months = $54K total revenue.

-The second has 3.6X higher LTV despite a lower monthly price.
+• Result: The second has 3.6X higher LTV despite a lower monthly price.

-Most founders use “customer value” to mean monthly or annual revenue.
+• Common confusion: Most founders use “customer value” to mean monthly or annual revenue.
 Wrong.
 That’s transaction value.
 LTV is the relationship value over the complete lifecycle.

 Three components distinguish LTV from revenue:

-1. Time dimension (duration matters as much as price)
+1. Time dimension: Duration matters as much as price.

-2. Cost inclusion (acquisition + service costs reduce net value)
+2. Cost inclusion: Acquisition + service costs reduce net value.

-3. Predictive calculation (helps forecast value before it’s realized)
+3. Predictive calculation: Helps forecast value before it’s realized.

 Understanding LTV changes pricing, acquisition, and retention decisions.

-Average client stayed 6 months = $25,200 total revenue.
+• Average client stayed 6 months = $25,200 total revenue.

 • Acquisition cost: $600.